Maureen Dunbar: Early life

-Born Maureen Daisy Helen Moore in Ireland, she lived with her mother and C.S.
-Lewis (who had a 33-year cohabitation with Maureen's mother, Janie King Moore (née Askins)) for 22 years, until 1940, when she married Leonard James Blake (died 1989).
+Born Maureen Daisy Helen Moore in Ireland, she lived with her mother Janie King Moore (née Askins) and C. S. Lewis for 22 years, until 1940, when she married Leonard James Blake (died 1989).
+Janie Moore was the mother of Lewis's university friend Paddy Moore, who had been killed in the First World War.
+When Lewis and Paddy served in the army they promised to care for each other's family if one of them died.
 She and her mother had started living with Lewis in late 1918 or early 1919, when she was a 13-year-old schoolgirl at Headington School and Lewis was a 19 or 20-year-old university student.
 Lewis’s brother, Warren Lewis, joined the household in 1930.
 Janie Moore was married, though separated from her husband Courtenay, and remained in that state until her death in 1951, the same year her husband died.
+Janie Moore stayed with Lewis until her death.

 Towards the end of her mother's life, Maureen would sometimes trade houses with Lewis, helping him take care of her mother.
 Dame Maureen had a son, Richard Francis Dunbar of Hempriggs (born Richard Francis Blake on 8 January 1945), so the baronetcy returned on her death in 1997 to the male line.